Hi, I’m Sophie, 51 and I live in Falmouth. I enjoy swimming in the sea, walking, conversation, theatre, comedy, participation and sunshine.

 We all know ourselves best and are on our own chosen food journeys.
 Hearth Nutrition app shows how we can eat what we like and make up nutrients missing in our diets with supplements.

-On down side, many of us are eating foods, which our grandparents were not eating as they were neither in season, grown in the UK or even available a century ago.
-That is very recent in human evolution terms and it means our bodies might not digest and use these foods correctly and we will struggle to get all the nutrients we need to be healthy.
+Meanwhile, many of us are eating foods, which our grandparents were not eating as they were neither in season, grown in the UK or even available a century ago.
+This is very recent in human evolution terms and it means our bodies might not digest and use these foods correctly and we will struggle to get all the nutrients we need to be healthy.